Skip to Content

 Eglington Valley

-Hike the Lake Marian Track – This is my favorite hike on the road to Milford Sound.
-The 3-hour return trek leads to one of the most beautiful Alpine Lakes in NZ.
+1. Hike the Lake Marian Track – This is my favorite hike on the road to Milford Sound!
+The Lake Marian Track leads to one of the most beautiful alpine lakes in NZ, with waterfalls and stunning views the entire way.
+This hike should take around 3 hours, as it is 10 kilometers (6.2 miles) and is moderately challenging, but is definitely doable in a day trip!

-Hike to the Key Summit – Another 3-hour hike that starts from the Great Divide (the start or end of the Routeburn Track).
+2. Hike to the Key Summit – Another 3-hour hike that starts from the Great Divide (the start or end of the Routeburn Track).
 Only hike this trail on a clear day as the views are dependent on it!
+The trail is 7 kilometers (4.3 miles) and is rated as easy to moderate, even though it’s a steady incline for most of the trail.

-Wander Mirror Lakes – A short boardwalk right on the edge of the road that on a calm, clear day reflects the mountains flawlessly!
+3. Wander Mirror Lakes – A short boardwalk right on the edge of the road that on a calm, clear day reflects the mountains flawlessly, hence the name Mirror Lakes!
+Since it is right off the road, it’s an easy place to stop and stretch your legs, take a photo, and admire New Zealand’s vast beauty.

-Explore the Eglinton Valley – You can’t miss this one as you have to drive through it, but be sure to find a safe place to stop and take in the views!
-It’s crazy to think this valley was once filled with glaciers!
+4. Explore the Eglinton Valley – You can’t miss this one as you have to drive through it, but be sure to find a safe place to stop and take in the views!
+Ellington Valley is simply gorgeous and it’s crazy to think this valley was once filled with glaciers!
+This is an iconic photo stop, and honestly, you’ll just be in awe of the valley that it’s worth pulling over to soak it in.

-Stop at Pop’s Lookout – On a clear day, this viewpoint is really a beautiful place to stop.
+5. Stop at Pop’s Lookout – On a clear day, this Pop’s Lookout is really a beautiful place to stop.
 It’s also common to find Kea’s here.
+You’ll find the viewpoint at the highest point on the road, just before the road begins descending to sea level and just past Lake Gunn (another noteworthy stop).
+You only need a few minutes here, but it’s a fantastic viewpoint.

 For more info on the stops along Milford Road check out our road trip guide between Te Anau and Milford Sound!